edaplayground/eda-playground/docs/intro.rst

    colleague or a support person.
 Also, a very useful follow-up tool for post-training help among students or between instructor and students.
 Simple, easy, useful."

    -- Hemendra Talesara, Verification Technologist at Synapse Design Automation Inc.

+   "I think EDA Playground is awesome!
+Great resource to learn without the hassle of setting up tools!"

+   -- Alan Langman, Engineering Consultant

    "EDA Playground is sooo useful for interviews.
 I got a lot more feedback from being able to watch someone compile and debug errors.
 I would highly recommend others to use it if they are asking SV